Timeline

 We hope folks will find this example and use the same technique to implement features like freeform edge drawing or algorithmic edge routing.

 This is a Pro example.
-Get all pro examples, 1:1 support from the xyflow team and prioritized Github issues with a React Flow Pro subscription.
+Get all pro examples, templates, 1:1 support from the xyflow team and prioritized Github issues with a React Flow Pro subscription.

 React Flow 12 is finally here